-I like to build software and hardware that create, process and stream sound in real time, helping me to tell stories and explore auditory/spatial perception.
-For most of my work I rely on the Linux audio tools such as JACK and SuperCollider, occasionally contributing with SuperCollider development.
+I like to build software and hardware that create, process and stream sound in real time to explore auditory and spatial perception.
+I follow a very DIY practice, building my own intruments to perform live.
+For most of my work I rely on the Linux audio tools such as SuperCollider, occasionally contributing with SuperCollider development.
 Free Software is and has always been a big part of my work and ethics.

 Contact me via firstname.lastname@example.org.

 I was born in São Paulo, Brazil in 1987.
 At around 12 years old I had the privilege of having access to a computer connected to the internet in my house, and I was the only one who knew how to use it.
 Quickly enough I entered the world of IRC (Internet Relay Chat).
 Around the same time I started learning to play the guitar.